 Mt.
 Annapurna II, is not far from the summit of Mt.
 Annapurna I and closely associated with the main Peak Annapurna II, is fully an independent peak.
 The Annapurna II peak serves as the western anchor of Annapurna I. We welcome to join us for Annapurna II Expeditions!

 Whole area of this mountain are protected by Mt.
-Annapurna Conservation area which is also the first and largest conservation area of Nepal.
+Annapurna Conservation area.
+Also, it is the first and largest conservation area of Nepal.
 It was set up in 1986.
 Firstly we have to drive from Kathmandu to Khudi (790m).
-And then we take another local jeep from Khudi to drive to chame.
+Then we take another local jeep from Khudi to drive to chame.
 Then we start our trek from Chame and end at Annapurna II Base Camp.
 After climbing we clean up Base Camp and trek to Pisang.
 And start our trek Pisang to drive by jeep Besisahar and again drive back from Besisahar to Kathmandu.

 SAFTY KIT :

-- Never trek alone .Hire a guide if can’t find a companion,
+- Never trek alone.
+So, hire a guide if can’t find a companion.

 - Become informed about high altitude sickness.

 - Carry a good medicine kit.
 Watch where you are walking .

 - do n’t step backward blindly while taking photos.

 - Time your trek generously.
 Also, taking rest while trekking is not a sign of weakness.